 One involved someone testing an unknown prototype device who "experienced discomfort in her eye and said she was able to see the laser flash at several points during the study."
 She was later referred to an optometrist.

-Another involved an employee who "reported eye pain after working with new prototype, thought it may be associated with use".
+Another involved an employee who "reported eye pain after working with new prototype, though it may be associated with use".

 While these could reflect either an AR or VR device, an internal source told Gizmodo that the injuries were likely linked to an AR prototype Apple is working on, speculating that it could be "something like glasses with an overhead display".